-At the Sprano Law Firm in Fairfax, our criminal defense attorneys know how to fight shoplifting charges in all of the Northern Virginia courts - including Prince William, Loudoun County, Arlington, Alexandria, and Stafford County.
+At the Sprano Law Firm in Fairfax, our criminal defense attorneys know how to fight shoplifting charges in all of the Northern Virginia courts - including Fairfax, Prince William, Loudoun County, Arlington, Alexandria, and Stafford County.
 Caught shoplifting from the PX on a military base?
 We can help there too.
 Our attorneys also defend people charged with shoplifting in federal court.
 With more than 30 years of combined experience as Northern Virginia shoplifting defense lawyers, we know how to spot opportunities in these kinds of cases and make the most of them.
 We know how to create options and make them work for you.
-You can see some examples of our recent work on shoplifting case by reviewing our case results page.
+You can see some examples of our recent work on shoplifting and other types of cases by reviewing our case results page.

 Defense Against Shoplifting Charges in Fairfax and Northern Virginia

 Shoplifting can either be a misdemeanor or felony.
 Misdemeanor shoplifting (called "petit larceny"), means that the value of the property that was allegedly stolen is less than $200.
 A felony shoplifting charge (called "grand larceny") is the theft of property valued at $200 or more.
 This is an extremely low threshold for a shoplifting case to be charged as a felony, but unfortunately that is the law of Virgina.
 (To learn more about the possible consequences of a felony shoplifting charge in Fairfax or Northern Virginia, click here for more a detailed discussion of felony shoplifting options.)

 Whether you have been charged with misdemeanor shoplifting or are facing a felony shoplifting charge, our experienced Northern Virginia criminal defense attorneys can help.
-We work to see that all aspects of the case are investigated and argued aggressively when needed.
+We will work to see that all aspects of the case are investigated and argued aggressively when needed.
 When a dismissal of the shoplfiting chages is possible that is always our lawyers' primary objective.
-When it is not possible to get the shoplifting charge dropped or dismissed, our attorneys will shift their focus to find every way possible to minimize the consequences of the case.
+When it is not possible to get the shoplifting charge dropped or dismissed, our attorneys will shift their focus to find every way possible to minimize the consequences for you.